Audio lecture

 That’s why when you study Scripture or disciple someone, justification and adoption always come before behavior change.
 Faith starts not with 'How well did I perform?' but with 'How has God accepted me in Christ?'
 Identity is first; transformation flows from there.
 Someone who has experienced being loved can live out love, and one who has been accepted can walk toward holiness.

 This is where gospel-centered ministry becomes vital.
 A minister isn’t just a person with lots of rules or biblical trivia.
 Ministry isn’t about pressuring people through legalism, but about understanding the gospel’s structure and leading people straight to God.
 Without properly grasping the gospel, ministry tends to drift into Old Testament legalism.
-This is not a one-and-done lesson; it’s something to keep deeply impressed on our hearts over and over.
+The gospel cannot remain something heard once; it has to be pressed into the heart again and again.

 A central contrast here is between the “Angry God paradigm” and the “God who delights.”
 Many picture God as someone fundamentally disappointed or angry, looking at us judgmentally with a tone like, “Not again?”
 Even if we say God loves us, deep down we feel He only loves us reluctantly—because He has to.
 That mindset makes faith heavy and fearful.